 Unlike most species of chameleons which live high in the treetops, crested chameleons mostly habitat in the forest undergrowth.
 With pincer-like feet, they grip twigs and branches to slowly move about the jungle floor.
 All chameleons have adapted a particular swaying gait.
 With each step forward, they do a small rock back like someone has hit a rewind button or dropped a beat.
 This is to mimic a leaf or branch blowing in the wind to avoid predators.

 Colors of both genders become most vibrant around mating, with the crest, or back ridge of the crested chameleon the most prominent.
 Clutches between 11 and 14 eggs are laid at a time.
 Although listed as Least Concern on the IUCN Red List, crested chameleons are threatened by high levels of deforestation occurring in their range.
-Cultivation, intensive logging, and bush burning have been shown to completely destroy local crested chameleon populations.
-Projects like help preserve biodiversity in the region and stabilize the environment.
+Cultivation, intensive logging, and bush burning have been shown to destroy local crested chameleon populations.